erickrr-bd/PuppetPDF/README.md

 ![Preview](./images/img2.png)

-It is observed that the PDF file was generated correctly, maintaining the styles and colors defined in the HTML.
+It's observed that the PDF file was generated correctly, maintaining the styles and colors defined in the HTML.

 ![Preview](./images/img3.png)